uport-project/uport-credentials/docs/landing.md

 Just like you can ask a user for verified data about themselves, you can also help a user build their identity by [verifying their data](https://github.com/uport-project/specs/blob/develop/flows/verification.md).

 The uport-credentials library is primarily used as a server-side library, where keys can be securely stored.
-For an end-to-end solution, use this library together with [uport-transports](https://github.com/uport-project/uport-transports) in the browser to communicate between your application and your users uPort app.
+For an end-to-end solution, use this library in combination with [uport-transports](https://github.com/uport-project/uport-transports) in the browser to communicate between your application and your user's uPort app.